-Coming from the home of rugby sevens, Wight is not unfamiliar to the shortened game, having captained his side to victory in the 2011 Melrose Sevens and his rugby understanding, awareness of space and skill-set are suited to sevens.
+Coming from the home of rugby sevens, Wight is not unfamiliar to the shortened game, having captained Melrose and Glasgow Warriors to victory in the 2011 and 2014 Melrose Sevens respectively.
+His rugby understanding, awareness of space and skill-set are suited to sevens.

-His first involvement with the national team was when he was called up for the fourth leg of the 2013/14 HSBC Sevens World Series in Las Vegas.
-He was also an intrigal part of the Scotland 7s team who finished fourth at the 2014 Glasgow 7s, this in turn saw him named in the Commonwealth Games squad that would compete at Ibrox in July that year.
+His first involvement with the national team was when he was called up for the fourth leg of the 2013-14 HSBC Sevens World Series in Las Vegas.
+He was also an intrigal part of the Scotland 7s team who finished fourth at the 2014 Glasgow 7s, this in-turn saw him named in the Commonwealth Games squad that competed at Ibrox in July that year.

-Wight captained the Greenyards team to a magnificent haul, in 2011, picking up RBS Premier 1, Border League and Melrose Sevens titles.
+Wight captained his home-club, Melrose to a magnificent haul, in 2011, picking up RBS Premier 1, Border League and Melrose Sevens titles.
 He also guided them to the final of the Scottish Cup.

 Commonwealth Games stats: 1 cap (Glasgow 2014), 1 try, 2 conversions and 9 points

 FIRA-AER stats: 1 cap, 3 conversions and 6 points

 HSBC Sevens World Series stats: below